Does urgent care test for STDs? Everything you need to know

 How long does an STD take to show up?

-If you have been exposed to an STD, you might be thinking when do symptoms of STDs start?
-When symptoms start can vary, depending on the illness.
-Most will appear within 2 to 3 weeks of transmission, but some can take up to 6 weeks.
-This is why STD testing is recommended around 2 to 4 weeks after potential exposure.
+If you have been exposed to an STD, you might be thinking, when do symptoms of STDs start?
+When symptoms start, they can vary depending on the illness.
+Most will appear within two to three weeks of transmission, but some can take up to six weeks.
+This is why STD testing is recommended around two to four weeks after potential exposure.

 Keep in mind even if you do not have symptoms, you may still be able to transmit the disease to others, so you may want to take precautions or avoid sexual contact until you can get tested.